pabllopf/Alis/6_Ideation/Data/src/Resource/AssetManager.md

 #### Parameters

 - `assetName`: The name of the asset to find.
-This parameter cannot be null or contain invalid characters.
+This parameter cannot be null, empty, contain invalid characters, or lack an extension.

 #### Returns